Cass High School (Georgia)

-Cass High School is a four-year public high school located in Cartersville, Georgia, United States, one of five high schools in Bartow County.
-It serves grades 9-12.
+Cass High School is a four-year public high school located in Cartersville, Georgia, United States, and is one of three high schools in the Bartow County school system.
+It serves over 1500 students in grades 9–12.
 The current principal is Stephen Revard.

 Athletics

 Cass High School offers a variety of sports, including football, men's basketball, women's basketball, baseball, men's soccer, women's soccer, volleyball, softball, swimming, cross country, wrestling, track, tennis, and golf.

 Football

 The Cass Colonels football team went to the state playoffs in 2004 for the first time in 21 years, and the second time in school history.
 They also made it to the playoffs in 2006.